jfrog/charts/stable/mission-control/README.md

 # JFrog Mission-Control Helm Chart

 ## Before you begin
-The Helm Charts in this repository apply to Artifactory version 3.x.
-For latest version which is mission control 4.x please refer to https://hub.helm.sh/charts/jfrog/mission-control
+The Helm Charts in this repository apply to Mission Control version 3.x.
+For latest version which is Mission Control 4.x please refer to https://hub.helm.sh/charts/jfrog/mission-control

 ## Prerequisites Details